madanmx/GameSFX/README.md

 Execute the light.py python program to generate the FOBS_light (ex: FOBS_1ps).

 Step 3: Create a directory named "DED_maps".
 Copy the dark and light mtz files from step 1 and step2.
 In addition, copy the dark_phases.mtz.
-Execute the DED.py program to get the map.
+Execute the DED_map.py program to get the map.

-DED.py is a python program to generate difference electron density from light and dark datasets.
+DED_map.py is a python program to generate difference electron density from light and dark datasets.
 The map calculation is based on k-weight parameter and according to the reference --Ren et al., 1999.
+This approach is similar to the Elin et al., 2020, Elife.